adaltas/node-csv/README.md

 Node.js `stream.Transform` API.
 It was originally developed as a part of the Node.js [CSV package][csv] (`npm install csv`) and can be used independently.

-[Documentation for the stream-transform package is available here][transform].
+[Documentation for the "stream-transform" package is available here][home].

 *   Simple callback based API
 *   Node.js [stream.Transform][streamtransform] API, pipe through it